alicediaslopes/Introduction-to-R-and-Posit/Download and install R and RStudio.md

 If you want to use R and RStudio to analyse the data for your MSc dissertation, you will need to download and install R and RStudio in your own computer.
 This page presents a step-by-step on how to do it :relaxed:.

+Before we start, let's get a brief introduction to R and RStudio.

 R is the statistical programme (and language) that will perform all the calculation and produce data visualisation for you.
 However, R is not a very user-friendly.

 <img